HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

     ![alt text](../../assets/images/keyusers.png)

     1. Click **Create a new user**.
 In a production environment you probably would connect to an existing LDAP or Active Directory server.
-Check the documentation for details about that.

     2. Fill in the minimum information.